Pigs-in-blankets ice cream, anyone?

 First there were battered sprouts and now there's pigs-in-blankets ice cream.

-The festive flavour has been created by 30-year-old Fabio Vincenti at his ice cream parlour in Hitchin, Hertfordshire.
+The festive flavour has been created by 34-year-old Fabio Vincenti at his ice cream parlour in Hitchin, Hertfordshire.

 But what do our brave taste testers think?